admin-shell-io/questions-and-answers/README.md

 **[What are best practices for creating a system of Asset Administration Shells?](#idgh42)** <a id="idgh42"></a><!-- ID: 42 -->

-There are currently two ways to create/reference further AAS:
+There are currently two ways to create/reference AAS:
-1) Using a BOM (Bill of Material) submodel, a dedicated submodel with self- or co-managed assets
+1) Creating a submodel by using the [submodel template "Hierarchical Structures enabling Bills of Material" (BOM)](https://github.com/admin-shell-io/submodel-templates/tree/main/published/Hierarchical%20Structures%20enabling%20Bills%20of%20Material)

-  > Note: Scope of the BOM submodel are relations between *assets* and not *AASs*.
-BOM submodel defined “isPartOf” and “isIdentical” relation types between assets.
+  > Note: Scope of the BOM submodel are relations between *assets* and not *Asset Administration Shells*.
+The submodel defines "SameAs", "IsPartOf" and "HasPart" relationships between assets.

-   *  Self-managed assets have own asset ID which can be used in AAS infrastructure (e.g., a registry) to query available AAS.
+   *  Self-managed assets have their own `globalAssetId` which can be used in an AAS infrastructure (AAS Discovery Service, AAS registry & AAS repository) to query available AAS.
-   *  Co-managed assets have no asset ID and own AAS.
+   *  Co-managed assets do not have an `globalAssetId` and do not have an own AAS.

-&nbsp;&nbsp;&nbsp;&nbsp;*Advantages*: BOM-AAS is self-contained and has no “external” dependencies such as references to AAS, probably will be used as blueprint for further submodels.
+&nbsp;&nbsp;&nbsp;&nbsp;*Advantages*: Asset Administration Shells with BOM submodel are self-contained and have no "external" dependencies such as references to AAS.
+They can be used as blueprint for further AAS resp. submodels.

-&nbsp;&nbsp;&nbsp;&nbsp;*Disadvantages*: AAS infrastructure for resolution of asset ID to AAS is needed.
+&nbsp;&nbsp;&nbsp;&nbsp;*Disadvantages*: AAS infrastructure (AAS Discovery Service, AAS registry & AAS repository) for resolving of `globalAssetIds` to an AAS is needed (cf. [Specification of the Asset Administration Shell Part 2: Application Programming Interfaces](https://industrialdigitaltwin.io/aas-specifications/index/home/index.html)).

-2)  Direct references to external AAS or Submodels using ReferenceElements or RelationshipElements.
-We currently do not recommend this method in case of lacking generalizability and creation of tight couplings between AAS (by taking over the “resolution” part).
+2)  Direct references to (external) AAS or submodels using submodel elements like `ReferenceElement` or `RelationshipElement`.
+This is not recommend cause of lacking generalizability and creation of tight couplings between AAS.

-(Answered: 2021-06-28)
+(Answered: 2021-06-28 | Updated: 2025-08-25 | AAS Metamodel v3)

 **[How shall a link to a website be entered in an AAS, as File or as ReferenceElement object?](#id2)** <a id="id2"></a><!-- ID: 2 -->